 CLI Reference

-command-line interface provides a simple way to inject secrets as environment variables into your applications.
+The env-secrets command-line interface provides a simple way to inject secrets as environment variables into your applications.

 Basic Syntax